hannah68/cs-lists/README.md

 | Insert O(1) | Insert O(1) | Insert O(n)     |
 | Delete O(1) | Delete O(n) | Delete O(n)     |

-If hash tables outperform arrays, why use arrays at all?
+If hash tables (generally) outperform arrays, why use arrays at all?

 While the space complexity of both is generally O(n), you are still storing _more_ with a hashtable because it requires a key _and_ data, whereas, with an array, you just need to store the data.
 A hash table's key generation mechanism can also become complex (and therefore, computationally expensive).
 Hence, if you don't need keyed access, just use an array!